nirinA/erfa_python/README.md

 ===========

-This is a Python wrapper for ERFA, Essential Routines for Fundamental Astronomy, a library derived from SOFA, Standards of Fundamental Astronomy.
+This is a Python wrapper for ERFA, Essential Routines for Fundamental Astronomy, a library derived and 'freed' from SOFA, Standards of Fundamental Astronomy.

 ERFA : https://github.com/liberfa/erfa